ojhavk/ojhavk.github.io/research.md

 data (e.g. hydrology), climate data (e.g., chaotic systems).
 1. How biological neurons behave and how to inform design of biologically plausible neural networks?

-Following are examples of my works toward answering these questions:
+Following are examples of my work towards answering these questions:

 ### Research Supervision
 #### Current Postdoc